qztweII/Data_Science/Diary.md

 Here, I learnt that ten-year-olds have been in the olympics, as well as ninetyseven-year-olds.
 They are both quite the achievement.

 I have also done some extras, like filtering based on a characteristic (in this case, it is finding out who won gold in all of the events)

+## Activity 3
+I am going to use pandas for filtering information.
+I have figured out how to actually filter in pandas.
+I ditched that cheat sheet and decided that it'd be better to make my own.
+I still have not figured out how to filter by height, then sort by weight.